josempozo/zoolog/README.md

 ## Examples of different plots for data visualisation

-Condensed log values can be visualised as histograms and box plots using ggplot (Wickham 2011) and tidyverse (Wickham et al. 2019).
-Here we’ll look at some examples of plotting values from sheep/goat.
+Condensed log values can be visualised as histograms and box plots using ggplot (Wickham 2011).
+Here we will look at some examples of plotting values from sheep/goat.

 ### Preparing the data